 RDS backups and snapshots (how to estimate cost)

 Backup costs often surprise teams because they grow silently with retention and data churn.
 Plan backups as a separate storage bucket, not "part of the instance".
+This is the backup-retention workflow page.

 1) Separate three concepts (so you don’t mix costs)